 Paul’s first years of association with BHGH were as a volunteer, serving as a summer camp counselor for the program’s island camp in Canada, tutoring scholars in the Chicago homes and serving as a volunteer houseparent there while attending Northwestern University on an Evans Scholarship.
 It was during these volunteer days that Paul got to know well the founder of BHGH, Fr.
 Paul Sheridan, S.J., who, some years later, recruited Paul to come into a professional role with the organization as its Director of Organizational Advancement.
 Then, in 2001, Paul ascended into the role of President and Chief Executive Officer, nearly 16 years ago.

 Of his tenure, Fr.
 Sheridan has recently communicated: “Paul has been an amazing leader for Boys Hope Girls Hope”…working “tirelessly to win the necessary financial resources needed to maintain and grow the operation, and relating personally to our scholars at every turn.
 On a personal level, Paul’s character with its pronounced integrity won over individuals, foundations and corporations to embrace this mission and to invest generously in it.”
-An alumnus commented upon Paul’s leaving: “From the first day I met Paul and every day since he has brought a smile to my face and lifted my spirits.
+Ashland Tate, an alumnus from the New Orleans Affiliate, has commented upon Paul’s leaving: “From the first day I met Paul and every day since he has brought a smile to my face and lifted my spirits.
 I have watched Paul connect with many others over the years through laughter, his good-hearted nature, and his sincere unwavering dedication to the mission of BHGH and the scholars.
 Paul is leaving a tremendous legacy and he will be missed greatly.”

 Paul readily admits that his favorite part of the job has always been interacting directly with the youth served, “watching our scholars and collegians soar to success, however that might be manifested by an individual.”
 And he says it’s the “people of BHGH—the staff, scholars, alumni, Board and donors”—that he will miss most.
 The happiest moment of his many years in leadership was attending the graduation ceremony of the first college graduate of the Guatemala Affiliate three years ago.
 “It was an amazing experience to be there and witness this young person launching into a new life as a college graduate, and realizing how far the Latin American program has come in its development.”